 Fort Lauderdale Compassionate Release Attorneys

 Compassionate release is a post-conviction relief option that allows inmates to seek a reduction in their sentences.
+Federal criteria for a reduction in sentence includes medical, non-medical, and age-related circumstances.
 They must meet specific criteria to qualify, and they must proceed through an often confusing process filled with various laws and rules that must be followed to the letter.
 That is why, if you're seeking early release for your incarcerated loved one, it's best to consult with an attorney about their case.

-Together, our Fort Lauderdale compassionate release lawyers at Hager & Schwartz, P.A. have over 40 years of experience.
+Together, our Fort Lauderdale compassionate release lawyers at Hager & Schwartz, P.A. have nearly 50 years of experience.
 When you choose us to help with applying for a reduction in sentence, we'll answer all your questions and take care of the legal processes for you.

 While we handle every detail of your loved one's case from beginning to end, we will also approach the matter with compassion and a focus on your best interests.
 Our team will get to know about your loved one, their background, and their current situation to develop a compelling petition for compassionate release.
 We will not lose sight of what's important and will work hard toward obtaining a favorable outcome for your loved one.

-We offer a free initial consultation to discuss your circumstances.
-Call us today at (954) 840-8713 to get started.
+We offer an immediate consultation to discuss your circumstances.
+Call our Fort Lauderdale compassionate release attorneys today at (954) 840-8713 to get started.

 As mentioned before, an inmate may be eligible for compassionate relief if they meet specific criteria.
 The provisions under the federal law concerning a reduction in sentence include medical, non-medical, and age.
 When the warden, Office of General Counsel, and/or the Bureau of Prisons (BOP) are considering whether or not to approve an inmate's application, they will be looking to see if the reasons outlined in the petition meet those required by law.